alex-mous/PrinterPi/README.md

 - Next, open and run the Python program "Image Processing.py"
 - This will create a binary file, Logo.bin.
 You need to copy this file and place it into the directory with the other code on the Raspberry Pi for it to run

-If you do not have a logo, just create an empty file called Logo.bin on the Raspberry Pi in the same folder as the RPi Source code.
+If you do not have a logo, just create an empty file called Logo.bin on the Raspberry Pi in the same folder as the PrinterPiServer code.

 #### Optional additional steps
 - Use HOSTNAME.local instead of an IP address, where HOSTNAME is the hostname set with raspi-config.
 This should work automatically on Macs and Linux/Unix computers.
 For Windows machines, you will need to install Bonjour.
 To implement this system, change the value in IP_ADDRESS.txt to HOSTNAME.local.</li>